 Changes in Accreditation Standards, such as those pertaining to diversity, student wellness, and financial/debt management, have also been made by the COE in recent years.

-featuring comments from more than a dozen students was presented during the annual Banfield Pet Healthcare Industry Summit held in Portland in August.
+video featuring comments from more than a dozen students was presented during the annual Banfield Pet Healthcare Industry Summit held in Portland in August.

 Titled “How Can We Help the Helpers,” the video features students discussing their “hopes, dreams, and fears,” as they journey toward a career in veterinary medicine.